 Typically, small schools are characterized by their size, usually under 3,000 students.
 There is a range in selectivity in admissions policies from "least difficult" to "most difficult."
 In addition, there is a range of locales, from rural areas to suburban and city locations.
-For example, Hillsdale College in Michigan is located in a rural area, while St. Edward's University is located in the heart of Austin, Texas.
+For example, Hillsdale College in Michigan is in a rural area, while St. Edward's University is located in the heart of Austin, Texas.
 Small class size, low student-to-faculty ratios, and emphasis on undergraduate education are hallmarks of small liberal arts colleges.
 You should want to have close interaction with faculty and students to select a small school.
-Attending a liberal arts college does not mean the same as studying the Great Books at Great Hearts Academies.
-These schools offer an array of majors within a liberal arts context.
-Students who want to study Engineering at a liberal arts school often complete a 3 - 2 program, where three years of humanities are studied at the school and two years of science at a prestigious university such as Columbia University or Washing University in St. Louis.